AgCouper/the-haskell-school-of-expression/README.md

-The source code typed from the book "The haskell School of Expression".
+Slightly modified source code typed from the book "The haskell School of Expression".

 - The code uses "soegtk" for graphics.
 - The soegtk in Cabal was outdated, so I had to download the sources from https://github.com/gtk2hs/soegtk,